larasupernovae/nmpc_flash_multi_obstacle/README.md

 The images are omitted however the concept is fairly similar to the previous ones.

-## NMPC: Simulation and Simulator Tests with STATICAL OBSTACLES
+## NMPC: Simulation and Simulator Tests with STATIC OBSTACLES

 ### One Obstacle